Skip to main content

 Web SDK Integration Guide

-Your dedicated account representative will help configure your account for the Web SDK.
-They will provide you with both the API key required to initialize the SDK and additional resources needed to render the most relevant experiences for your customers.
+Your dedicated Rokt account manager will assist in configuring your account for the Web SDK.
+They will provide the required API key and any additional resources needed.

-The below instructions will require development resources to complete.
-If you require additional assistance, please reach out to your Rokt account manager.
+The instructions below will require development resources to complete.
+If you need further assistance, please contact your Rokt account manager.

 Work with your Rokt account manager to first implement the SDK in a development environment.
-This allows you to thoroughly test and troubleshoot your integration before releasing it in a production environment.
+This enables you to thoroughly test and troubleshoot your integration before deploying it in a production environment.

 First-Party Domain Configuration